Expert covariational reasoning resources in physics graphing tasks: Findings

-The use of ``physically significant points'' is defined as choosing and plotting a small number points that hold physical meaning.
-For these tasks, this physical meaning might represent bounds of a quantity (the maximum or minimum) or important inflection points (e.g., the sides of the Ferris wheel).
+\textbf{Physically Significant Points} \\ The use of ``physically significant points'' is defined as choosing and plotting a small number points that hold physical meaning.
+For these tasks, this physical meaning might represent bounds of a quantity (the maximum or minimum) or inflection points (e.g., the sides of the Ferris wheel).
 We observed that experts often chose physically significant points as a first step towards modeling the tasks.
-This reasoning device is characterized by an interplay between MA 3 and behaviors such as labeling points on a graph or diagram \footnote{The related code categories are ``Approach to the Problem'' in Study 1, and ``MA 3'' and ``Graphing'' in Studies 2 and 3, as defined in the Appendix for the interested reader}.
+Similar to regions of consistent behavior, choosing what makes a point significant often includes the use of MMA~2 alongside considering the physical context.
 All physics experts were observed to use physically significant points.

 For example, one graduate student began Electric Charge by choosing some points: